-- Connect regional residents and organizations through online information platforms that promote activities and social gatherings. - Develop inclusive and accessible facilities and parks for Rothesay and KV residents. - " Energize existing regional-level facilities such as Rothesay Common, Wells Recreation Park, and any future indoor recreation facilities by ensuring they are fully multi-use and multigenerational.
+- " Connect regional residents and organizations through online information platforms that promote activities and social gatherings. - " Develop inclusive and accessible facilities, parks and programs for Rothesay and KV residents. - Energize existing regional-level facilities such as Rothesay Common, Wells Recreation Park, and any future indoor recreation facilities by ensuring they are fully multi-use and multigenerational.